-You’ve heard that the family that prays together, stays together.
+The family that prays together, stays together.
 How about the family that studies together?
-What are the benefits of family Bible study?
+Family Bible study has many benefits.
+Here are some helpful tips.

 Teach your children God’s ways